 Based on the most recent report available, the state collected about \$3.72 billion in resident individual income taxes in tax year 2015.
 However, according to DOR, the state allows subtractions, exemptions, deductions, and credits worth as much as \$2.13 billion during a tax year.
-Table 15 lists individual income tax subtractions, exemptions, and deductions for tax year 2015, as shown in DOR's report The Revenue Impact of Arizona's Tax Expenditures FY 2016/17.
+Attachment A, located at the end of the Individual Income Tax section of the 2022 Tax Handbook, lists individual income tax subtractions, exemptions, and deductions for tax year 2015, as shown in DOR's report The Revenue Impact of Arizona's Tax Expenditures FY 2016/17.

 Laws 2015, Chapter 8 and Laws 2016, Chapter 125 requires DOR to report by September 30 each year on the amounts of individual income tax credits claimed in the preceding fiscal year.
-Table 16 lists credits reported by DOR for FY 2021.
+Attachment B, located at the end of the Individual Income Tax section of the 2022 Tax Handbook, lists credits reported by DOR for FY 2022.
 The total annual tax expenditure estimate of \$2.13 billion, which was derived from DOR's Individual Income Tax Simulation Model and FY 2017 tax credit report, represents foregone revenues to the state General Fund and to the Urban Revenue Sharing Fund.